idaholab/moose/framework/doc/content/source/utils/Units.md

 canonical form is generated that permits unit comparisons to determine conformity (i.e. whether two units can be converted between).

-`Mooseunits` supports prefixing all units with a [metric prefix](https://en.wikipedia.org/wiki/Metric_prefix) ranging from `Y` (yotta) to `y` (yocto).
+`MooseUnits` supports prefixing all units with a [metric prefix](https://en.wikipedia.org/wiki/Metric_prefix) ranging from `Y` (yotta) to `y` (yocto).